Skip to main content Skip to secondary navigation

 C

-Compensation Philosophy: A philosophy set and adopted by an organization that ensures the compensation program supports the organization’s strategy, culture and the achievement of organizational objectives related to overall compensation of its staff.
+Compensation Philosophy: A philosophy set and adopted by an organization that ensures the compensation program supports the organization’s strategy, mission, culture and the achievement of organizational objectives related to overall compensation of its staff.

 F